oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

    Note that you can use a different version of Python 3 if you prefer--we'll specify Python 3.8.12 as our version for Oppia development later.

-5. Create a virtual environment for oppia by making a file `opensource/.envrc` with the following contents:
+5. Create a virtual environment for oppia by making a file `.envrc` in the `opensource/` directory with the following contents:

    ```text
    use python 3.8.12
    ```

-   Then run `direnv allow` in `opensource/` to allow `direnv` to run there.
+   Then run `direnv allow` in the `opensource/` directory to allow `direnv` to run there.
 Whenever you are within the `opensource/` directory (or any of its subdirectories, or any of their subdirectories, etc.) the virtual environment will be active.
 You can confirm this by running:

    ```console
    $ which python